“The sooner we drop the ‘e’ out of ‘e-commerce’ the better” – Bob Willett, Retail Veteran.

-As a result of increased competition, pureplays are now becoming less common.
-Online behemoth Amazon for example has taken to physical stores in addition to its ecommerce offering.
+As a result of increased competition, pureplay are now becoming less common.
+Online behemoth Amazon, for example, has taken to physical stores in addition to its e-commerce offering.
 According to TimeTrade research, at the end of 2015 85% of consumers stated that they still prefer to shop in physical stores.
 If provided with the opportunity, 71% of consumers said they would prefer to shop in an Amazon store.

 It is clear that the companies dominating the retail environment are very aware of the importance of adopting a faultless flexible structure.
 Synchronicity between all retail channels is essential for the success of the business and ultimately the happiness of the customer.